 So, by just writing two lines of code, we can eliminate 9-10 lines of code, and the code looks cleaner.
 Not only the above advantage, but we also have advantages like HibernateDaoSupport, which supports DAO implementation and also extends the advantage of HibernateTemplate class.
 If a particular application is not using HibernateTemplate, then it is better to use HibernateDaoSupport.
 Last but not least, Spring also provides MVC integration wherein one can use OpenSessionInViewFilter or OpenSessionInViewInterceptor for creating sessions per request instead of creating sessions per thread.

 1. When we develop the integration between Spring and Hibernate, we must first build the project structure.

 - Database setup script

-5. Now what we have come down to is the Spring Bean configuration file.
+5. we have come down to the Spring Bean configuration file.
 In this, we need to make sure that we specify a way to provide a database connection to Hibernate.
 One way is to declare everything in hibernate properties.
 And the other way is to create a DataSource and then pass that into Hibernate.

 6. Now that we have all the required functionalities ready for integration, we would define the Main class wherein all the business problem-solving logic would fit.
 But make sure to set up logging properly; otherwise, one will encounter a lot of logs related to Hibernate in the log file.

 In the above article, we have used Spring 3 as an example of uniformity.
 Regarding the latest trend, we have Spring 4 used widely in the industry.
 The entire logic remains the same for integration except for using different classes like org.springframework.orm.hibernate4.LocalSessionFactoryBean for Bean creation or mapping of a spring4.xml in the Main class.
 Migration from Hibernate 3 to 4 is as smooth as butter!